Low-Income Home Energy Assistance Program (LIHEAP)

 Individuals who are unable to apply for this program in person may send a representative on their behalf with a note including the applicant’s signature and phone number.
 Call 574-1157 for more details on how this process works.
-Residents who are homebound -- which means a medical professional can verify they are confined to the home -- and who are unable to send a representative, may call 574-1274.

 All LIHEAP sites provide a limited number of walk-in, hardship reconnections on a daily basis.
 Benefits from LIHEAP funding are not provided to walk-in clients.
-Client will need to pay 1/3rd of the bill or $200, whichever is less, to LG&E within 7 days of LIHEAP application.
+Clients will need to pay 1/3rd of the bill or $200, whichever is less, to LG&E within 7 days of LIHEAP application.
 (Note: Hardship reconnections provide reconnection of LG&E service which is dependent upon eligibility.)